The Photographers' Gallery: Deutsche Börse Photography Foundation Prize

 The Deutsche Börse Photography Foundation Prize annually rewards a photographer who has made the most significant contribution to the photographic medium in Europe during the past year.
 The prize was set up in 1996 by The Photographers' Gallery.
 Between 1997 and 2004, the prize was known as the Citigroup Photography Prize.
 Deutsche Börse has sponsored the competition since 2005, with a £30,000 prize.
 It has been described as "the biggest of its kind in photography in Europe" and "the most prestigious".
-Past winners of the £30,000 award include Andreas Gursky (1998), Juergen Teller (2003) Luc Delahaye (2005), Robert Adams (2006), Walid Raad (2007), Sophie Ristelhueber (2010), artists' duo Adam Broomberg & Oliver Chanarin (2013), Richard Mosse (2014).
+Past winners of the £30,000 award include Andreas Gursky (1998), Juergen Teller (2003), Luc Delahaye (2005), Robert Adams (2006), Walid Raad (2007), Sophie Ristelhueber (2010), artists' duo Adam Broomberg & Oliver Chanarin (2013), and Richard Mosse (2014).
 The 2017 winner was Dana Lixenberg.

 Bar-Tur Photobook Award

 The Bar-Tur Photobook Award was created in 2014 in memory of British artist, Lesley-Ann Bar Tur.
 It supports (previously unpublished) photographers and artists in realising a photobook project through provision of a £20,000 production fee and partnership with an independent publisher.
 The inaugural award went to Angus Fraser who published Santa Muerte with Trolley Books in 2014.
 In 2015, Jack Latham won with Sugar Paper Theories, which was published by Here Press.